Fair Interval Scheduling of Indivisible Chores: Limitations of Algorithms from the Unconstrained Setting

 \section{Limitations of Algorithms from the Unconstrained Setting}

-Part of what makes the chore scheduling problem challenging is that algorithmic techniques from unconstrained fair division do not automatically extend to the constrained problem.
+One of the reasons why the chore interval scheduling problem is difficult is that algorithms for fair division without constraints do not necessarily work for the constrained problem.
 We will illustrate this challenge through two examples that demonstrate that the well-known round robin and envy-cycle elimination algorithms, which satisfy \EF{1} for unconstrained items, fail to do so in the presence of conflicts.

 The round robin algorithm iterates over the agents according to a fixed permutation, and each agent, on its turn, picks its favorite remaining item.
 This algorithm is known to find an \EF{1} allocation under additive valuations in the unconstrained problem.
 However, when the conflict graph is a path graph, round robin can fail to achieve \EF{1} even for two agents with identical valuations.